codacy/codacy-rubocop/docs/description/Naming_InclusiveLanguage.md

-This cops recommends the use of inclusive language instead of problematic terms.
+Recommends the use of inclusive language instead of problematic terms.
 The cop can check the following locations for offenses:
 - identifiers
 - constants